Skip top navigation

 4. The College-level reviewers make a decision on the request for exception to the termination from major policy.

-If exception to termination from major is granted at the college-level (CEHD SAA leadership), the student, program leadership, and division/school leadership will be notified by SAA, via Mason email, of the outcome.
+If exception to termination from major is granted at the college-level (CEHD SAA leadership), the student, program leadership, and division/school leadership will be notified by SAA, via George Mason email, of the outcome.
 The student will be permitted to remain in the major.
 If the exception request was submitted as a result of not meeting the requirements of professional dispositions, the student will be required to revise their Developmental Plan with additional supports and updated timeframes for assessment in consultation with APC/program leadership.

-If the exception is denied at the college-level (CEHD SAA leadership), the student, program leadership, and division/school leadership will be notified by SAA, via Mason email, of the outcome.
+If the exception is denied at the college-level (CEHD SAA leadership), the student, program leadership, and division/school leadership will be notified by SAA, via George Mason email, of the outcome.
 The student will have the option to re-appeal to the Associate Provost for Undergraduate Education (APUG) within five (5) business days after receiving the decision from CEHD SAA.
 More information regarding an appeal to the APUG can be found here: https://advising.gmu.edu/appeals/.

-If approved for the exception to termination by the APUG, SAA will notify the student, APC/program leadership, and division/school leadership, via Mason email, of the outcome.
+If approved for the exception to termination by the APUG, SAA will notify the student, APC/program leadership, and division/school leadership, via George Mason email, of the outcome.
 The student will be permitted to remain in the major.
 If the exception request was submitted as a result of not meeting the requirements of professional dispositions, the student will be required to revise their Developmental Plan with additional supports and updated timeframes for assessment in consultation with APC/program leadership.

-If the exception to termination is denied by the APUG or if the student does not request an exception to policy during the specified window, the student is terminated from the major, but may remain enrolled at Mason.
-They will be redirected as an exploratory or undeclared student to the Office of Academic Advising within the Undergraduate Education team.
-More information about this process can be found here: https://advising.gmu.edu/redirected/.
+If the exception to termination is denied by the Associate Provost for Undergraduate Education or if the student does not request an exception to policy during the specified window, the student is terminated from the major, but may remain enrolled at George Mason.
+They will be redirected as an exploratory or undeclared student to the Office of Academic Advising, housed within the Undergraduate Education team in the Provost’s Office.
+This process entails transition meetings with Exploratory Academic Advisors and includes specific action steps for the student to complete for their registration hold to be removed from their student record.
+More information about this process can be found here.

 Time Limit Extension Requests (Graduate Only)